-The exam is comprised of a short original text by a major political scholar (such as Alexis de Tocqueville in French, Niccolò Machiavelli in Italian, Max Weber in German, and Guillermo O’Donnell in Spanish) or a recent news article from reputable newspaper.
+2. Format: The exam is comprised of a short original text by a major political scholar (such as Alexis de Tocqueville in French, Niccolò Machiavelli in Italian, Max Weber in German, and Guillermo O’Donnell in Spanish) or a recent news article from reputable newspaper.
 For the exam, you translate that text into English.
 The exam period is two hours, but typically not all of that time is needed.
-Here are some sample exams: http://bcpolscima.files.wordpress.com/2011/08/langexamsample.pdf
+Dictionaries are not allowed in the exam.
+Here are some sample exams: https://bcpolscima.files.wordpress.com/2011/08/langexamsample.pdf

-To register for the exam, simply e-mail your Graduate Chair by the stated deadline in the college bulletin, indicating your chosen language.
-The Fall 2012 registration deadline is September 24.
-The dates for the examination in Fall 2012 are December 4 and 5.
-If you are not able to take the exam on either of those days, inform the Chair and an alternative time will be arranged.
+4. Registration and Dates To register for the exam, simply e-mail your Graduate Chair by the stated deadline in the college bulletin, indicating your chosen language.
+Fall deadlines are in September and the exam is in December; spring deadlines are in February and the exam in April.
+If you are not able to take the exam on the stated days, inform the Chair and an alternative time will be arranged.

 5. Language Course and Preparation: There are opportunities on campus for students to strengthen their language skills.